 What happens if StarCoast cancels for weather?

-If I cancel a public night, all ticket holders are offered a better night or a full refund.
-If I do not hear back by 1 PM the next day, I process the refund automatically.
-If you show up and feel the sky simply did not deliver, tell me before you leave and I refund your ticket.
+If StarCoast cancels because the sky is truly socked in, stormy, unsafe, or not giving us a fair shot, guests receive a makeup or refund path.
+If you show up and the night does not deliver, tell me before you leave and I will refund your ticket.
 To keep the night fair for everyone, no-shows are not refundable.

 Weather Waitlist